marckean/marcseparation/_docs/julia_spence_mental_health.md

 ### What the report writer told me in person

 Ruth the report writer told me that she had been given powers from the court, that the court gave her power to subpoena information from places.
 So I did ask Ruth to find out how Julia died and what the family mental health history was.
+As you can see here:

 ![](../blobs/reportjulia/report_marc_julia1.png)